greenelab/phenoplier_manuscript/manuscript.md

 For this, we integrated more than 4,000 gene-trait associations (using TWAS from PhenomeXcan [@doi:10.1126/sciadv.aba2083]) and transcriptional profiles of drugs (LINCS L1000 [@doi:10.1016/j.cell.2017.10.049]) into a low-dimensional space learned from public gene expression data on tens of thousands of RNA-seq samples (recount2 [@doi:10.1016/j.cels.2019.04.003; @doi:10.1038/nbt.3838]).
 We used a latent representation defined by a computational approach [@doi:10.1038/s41592-019-0456-1] that learns recurrent gene co-expression patterns with certain sparsity constraints and preferences for those that align with prior knowledge (pathways).
 This low-dimensional space comprised features representing groups of genes (gene modules) with coordinated expression across different tissues and cell types.
-When mapping gene-trait associations to this reduced expression space, we observed that diseases were significantly associated with gene modules expressed in relevant cell types, such as hypothyroidism with T cells and thyroid, coronary artery disease with cardiomyocytes, hypertension and lipids with adipose tissue, and heart problems with heart ventricle and muscle cells.
+When mapping gene-trait associations to this reduced expression space, we observed that diseases were significantly associated with gene modules expressed in relevant cell types, such as hypothyroidism with T cells and thyroid, hypertension and lipids with adipose tissue, and myocardial infarction with cardiomyocytes.
 We replicated gene module associations with cardiovascular and autoimmune diseases in the Electronic Medical Records and Genomics (eMERGE) network phase III [@doi:10.1038/gim.2013.72].
 Moreover, we performed a CRISPR-screen to analyze lipid regulation in HepG2 cells and observed more consistent trait associations with modules than we observe with individual genes.
 Our approach was also robust in finding meaningful gene module-trait associations, even when individual genes involved in lipid metabolism did not reach genome-wide significance in lipid-related traits.
 Compared to a single-gene approach, our module-based method also better predicted FDA-approved drug-disease links by capturing tissue-specific pathophysiological mechanisms linked with the mechanism of action of drugs (e.g., niacin with cardiovascular traits via a known immune mechanism), suggesting that modules may provide a better means to examine drug-phenotype relationships than individual genes.
 Finally, exploring the phenotype-module space also revealed stable trait clusters associated with relevant tissues, including a complex branch involving lipids with cardiovascular, autoimmune, and neuropsychiatric disorders.
+In summary, PhenoPLIER is a phenotype-module method that can improve interpretation in genetic studies, and can aid future endeavors focused on identifying potential disease-drug relationships.

 ## Results